leo0514/vpc-on-classic-network/lb-adv-traffic-mgmt.md

 | Server-side idle connection | The maximum time the load balancer will wait on an idle server connection before terminating the connection.
 With the back-end protocol configuration of HTTP, if the load balancer fails to receive a response to its HTTP request within the idle timeout window, it will return an error message to the client.  | 50 seconds |
 {: caption="Table 1.
 Load Balancer timeout values" caption-side="top"}

-## Preserving end-client IP address
+## Preserving end-client IP address (HTTP/HTTPS only)
 {: #preserving-end-client-ip-address}

-Load Balancer for VPC works as a reverse proxy which terminates incoming traffic from the client.
+Load balancer for VPC works as a reverse proxy that terminates incoming traffic from the client.
 The load balancer establishes a separate connection to the back-end server instance, using its own IP address.
 For HTTP connections with the backend servers (against front-end HTTP or HTTPS connections), the load balancer preserves the original client IP address by including it inside the `X-Forwarded-For` HTTP header.
 For TCP connections, the original client IP information is not preserved.

+## Preserving end-client protocol (HTTP/HTTPS only)
+{: #preserving-end-client-protocol}
+Load balancer for VPC preserves the original protocol used by the client for front-end HTTP and HTTPS connections.
+It does this by including it inside the `X-Forwarded-Proto` HTTP header.
+This does not apply to TCP protocols, since the load balancer does not look at Layer-7 traffic when the TCP protocol is used.